borisbordeaux/AutoFrac-Research/README.md

-# AutoFrac
+# AutoFrac-Research

-Software to help conception of fractals and study fractal properties.
+Software for conception and study of fractal structures.
 The main workflow is to produce a Python file, with this software, containing the topologic description of a fractal.
 The fractal modeler [MODITERE](https://sourcesup.renater.fr/projects/moditere/) is needed to interpret the Python file and visualize the fractal.